Work at Height & Rescue Training

 Course Overview

-This 5-day program is comprised of 4 days instruction and a final day with an Evaluation of skills.
+This 5-day program comprises four days of instruction and a final day with an evaluation of skills.
 The Fall Line Industrial training program is open to Level 1 Candidates.
-The training is designed prepare participants for a SPRAT L1 Evaluation.
+The training is designed to prepare participants for a SPRAT L1 Evaluation.

 • Level 1 is for candidates who have no prior SPRAT certification.
 Participants must meet physical and medical minimum requirements.
-An understanding of rope systems is helpful, but no prior experience is required.
+Understanding rope systems is helpful, but no prior experience is required.

 This course will prepare students to be strong candidates for a SPRAT Evaluation.
-Instruction is provided by Level III Instructors with both field and instructional experience.
-Fall Line Industrial strives to give candidates an overall view of the industry allowing candidates to be strong future technicians.
-A PASS / FAIL Evaluation will be conducted by a SPRAT Evaluator on the final day.
-SPRAT utilize a written, oral and practical exam.
-Candidates who successfully pass the SPRAT Evaluation will receive a certification valid for 3 years.
+Level III Instructors provide instruction with both field and instructional experience.
+Fall Line Industrial strives to give candidates an overall view of the industry, allowing them to be future solid technicians.
+A SPRAT Evaluator will conduct a PASS / FAIL Evaluation on the final day.
+SPRAT utilizes a written, oral, and practical exam.
+Candidates who pass the SPRAT Evaluation will receive a certification valid for three years.
 Unsuccessful candidates require an additional course to re-attempt SPRAT Certification and are responsible for all costs associated with tuition.
 Participating in a course or SPRAT Evaluation does not guarantee SPRAT Certification.
-Fall Line Industrial rope access courses are designed to ensure participants get personal attention prepare each candidate for success in the rope access industry.
+Fall Line, Industrial rope access courses, are designed to ensure participants get personal attention and prepare each candidate for success in the rope access industry.

 Rope Access Techniques: